 Working as a veterinary technician is physically demanding.
 Veterinary technicians must be able to walk and stand for long periods of time.
 The ability to reach, bend, climb, and crouch is needed to perform job responsibilities.
-Other requirements include the ability to lift and carry 50 pounds without assistance, to see, to speak (in English), and to hear well enough to communicate observations about animals, and to possess arm and hand steadiness - as well as finger dexterity - to operate equipment and work with animals.
-Students will learn many important fundamentals needed in their careers in the following academic courses: animal anatomy and physiology, office management, computer skills, diagnostic imaging, pharmacology, clinical pathology, animal care and management, surgical procedures, anesthesiology, They may have to purchase a study time extension, or re-enroll into the program depending on the length of time that has passed.
-There are additional guidelines in the following Pregnancy Policy for students who may become pregnant.
+Other requirements include the ability to lift and carry 50 pounds without assistance, to see, to speak (in English), and to hear well enough to communicate observations about animals, and to possess arm and hand steadiness - as well as finger dexterity to operate equipment and work with animals.
+Students will learn many important fundamentals needed in their careers in the following academic courses: animal anatomy and physiology, office management, computer skills, diagnostic imaging, pharmacology, clinical pathology, animal care and management, surgical procedures, anesthesiology, animal parasitology, animal diseases, laboratory animal science, and animal nutrition.